jrehor/kcc/README.md

  f[d[i]]      /compose the two
 4 32
 ```
-But also know that k actively encourages you to omit brackets whenever possible.
+You also know that k actively encourages you to omit brackets whenever possible.
 Lets do exactly that:

 ```q
  f d i        /same as f[d[i]]